Frequently Asked Questions

 Why don't you announce your new products early like other companies?

-We do not announce new products prior to their release.
+We do not announce new products before their release.
 The production of new products is dependent on demand and priorities.
-We don't want to commit to releasing something on a specific time line and then not be able to meet the deadline due to an unforeseen incident coming up.
+We don't want to commit to releasing something on a specific timeline and then not be able to meet the deadline due to an unforeseen incident coming up.

 My hobby shop tells me that the Kadee® products that I am looking for are back ordered.
 Why?

 We are running live inventory on our website.
-So you can look up the product and see how many we have in stock for purchase.
+So you can look up any product we produce and see how many we have in stock for purchase at any given time.

-We try not to have any products out of stock, but we do from time to time it happens.
-We try to get popular products back in stock as soon as possible; usually with in a matter of days.
-Some odd specialty products (ex: detail parts) may be out of stock until we run more parts for a production run.
-We have to justify the setup of a production run of parts and detail parts by them self's don't justify the production run setup.
+We try not to have any products out of stock, but we do happen from time to time.
+We try to get popular products back in stock as soon as possible, usually within a matter of days.
+Some odd specialty products (ex, detail parts and undecorated cars) may be out of stock until we run more parts for car production.
+We have to justify the setup of a production run of parts, and detailed parts alone don't justify the production setup.

 Some hobby shops may not order directly from a Kadee® and instead may use a distributor that might not stock all Kadee® products.
-Please feel free to order direct from us at anytime.
+Please feel free to order directly from us at any time.

 Do you offer a bulk order discount?